uw-loci/EBEAM_dashboard/README.md

   - Uses a vertical temperature gauge and a dial meter for pressure visualization.

 ### 5. Utilities (utils.py)

-- **ApexMassFlowController Class**:
-  - Manages the serial communication with the Apex Mass Flow Controller.
-  - Provides methods for configuring unit ID, taring flow, and taring absolute pressure.

 - **MessagesFrame Class**:
   - A custom Tkinter frame for displaying messages and errors.